Carry Respect, Not A Blade

 2. Standard Risk

-At this stage there is no evidence or reasonable cause to suspect that the child is exposed to exploitation or serious youth violence.
-However, there are concerns that without support the child could be exposed to exploitation or serious youth violence in the future due to the presence of identified vulnerability factors or warning signs.
-The child/young person requires support to increase resilience.
+At this stage, there is no evidence or reasonable cause to suspect that the child is currently exposed to exploitation or serious youth violence.
+However, there are concerns that, without support, the child could be at risk in the future due to identified vulnerability factors or warning signs.
+The child or young person requires support to build resilience and reduce this risk.

 3. Medium Risk

 There is evidence or reasonable cause to suspect that the child is at risk of being targeted for exploitation or exposed to serious youth violence.
-The risk to the child is such that they would be unlikely to achieve or maintain a reasonable level of health or development without the provision of support or that the child/young person’s health and development is likely to be significantly or further impaired, without the provision of support.
+The risk is such that the child would be unlikely to achieve or maintain a reasonable level of health or development without support, or their health and development is likely to be significantly or further impaired without it.

 4. High Risk

 There is evidence or reasonable cause to suspect that the child is currently exposed to exploitation or serious youth violence.
-The risk to the child’s safety is significant and immediate provision of support is needed to safeguard the child.
+The risk to the child’s safety is significant, and immediate support is required to safeguard them.

 What is a child planning meeting (CPM)